 Terms and Conditions

-- Role-playing materials published or otherwise produced for sale (even for $0.00) within 18 months of the ARPIA Awards Night, held in January).
+- Role-playing materials published or otherwise produced for sale (even for $0.00) within the announced time frame.

 - Material can only be submitted for any award once.

 - Materials must be deemed by ARPIA to be predominantly produced by Australians, or be a component produced by an Australian of a predominantly foreign publication.

 - Copies of the material must be made available to the judges within the submission time period.

 - Re-released material may be considered if not previously considered for an award or if a majority of the product is new.

 - Materials crowd funded must be provided to most backers in the awards year.

 Awards will be decided by a majority of the judges panel.

 Winners may use the award in their publicity and any other ways that are in line with the values statement.

 Judges decisions are final and do not need to be explained.
 Decisions by individual judges will not be published.